I transformed my body by losing fat and building muscle while increasing my strength and endurance. Now I feel more powerful.

-While the different dumbbell exercise listed below focus on one or two muscles, there are other muscles that help with the exercise.
-For instance, if you are standing you are going to be engaging your abs, back, and legs, so there is going to be some overlap.
+While the different dumbbell exercises listed below focus on one or two muscles, there are other muscles that help with the exercise.
+For instance, if you are standing, you are going to be engaging your abs, back, and legs, so there is going to be some overlap.

 1. Shoulder Raises

 These exercises are done while standing straight with your feet shoulder width apart.

 - Grab a dumbbell or two and get into position, letting your arms hang down at your sides.

 - Extend your arms with the elbows slightly bent throughout the exercise.

 - To do a front raise, lift your arms in front of you until your hands and elbows are at shoulder level.